-The files of students found in violation of any prohibited conduct will normally be retained as a student conduct record in the Office of Student Rights & Responsibilities, under the authority of the Associate Vice President for Student Life.
-University officials may use the record as a reference; however, the record will be retained for no more than seven (7) calendar years from the student's terminating date from the University.

-Other than disciplinary suspension, expulsion or dismissal, sanctions are not part of the student's permanent educational record, but become part of the student's confidential conduct record.
-Information from the conduct record will be released upon the student's authorization.
-Suspension, dismissal or expulsion may be indicated on the academic transcript when the student authorizes the transcript release.

-Student conduct records may be expunged by the Associate Vice President for Student Life upon written request by the student at the time of or after their graduation from the University.
-In deciding whether to grant the request, the Associate Vice President will consider such factors as the current demeanor of the student, the student's conduct subsequent to the violation, and the nature of the violation, including the severity of damage, injury or harm resulting from it.
+- 1. The files of students found in violation of any prohibited conduct will normally be retained as a student conduct record in the Office of Student Rights and Responsibilities, under the authority of the Associate Vice President for Student Life.
+University officials may use the record as a reference; however, the record will be retained for no more than seven (7) calendar years from the student's terminating date from the University. - 2.
+Other than disciplinary suspension, expulsion or dismissal, sanctions are not part of the student's permanent education record, but become part of the student's confidential conduct record.
+Information from the conduct record will be release d upon the student's authorization.
+Suspension, dismissal or expulsion may be indicated on the academic transcript when the student authorizes the transcript release. - 3.
+Student conduct records may be expunged by the Associate Vice President for Student Life upon written request by the student at the time of or after his/her graduation from the University.
+In deciding whether to grant the request, the Vice President will consider such factors as the current

-All student organization records will normally be maintained by the office Student Leadership & Inclusion, which supervised by the Associate Vice President for Student Life..
-University officials may use the student organization's record as a historical reference.
-See the Privacy of Student Records Policy for more information about student files.
+- demeanor of the student, the student's conduct subsequent to the violation, and the nature of the violation, including the severity of damage, injury or harm resulting from it. - 4.
+All student organization records will normally be maintained by Student Leadership and Involvement (pharmacy organization records will be maintained by School of Pharmacy).
+University officials may use the student organization's record as a historical reference. - 5.
+See the Privacy of Student Records Policy (University Policies section of this Handbook) for more information about student files.